will-henney/muse-hii-regions/notebooks/01-extract-subregions.md

 So, we have roughly equal parts continuum and line emission.

-Now, we look at the mask (steps by multiple pixels so we can see it better):
+Now, we look at the mask (stepping by multiple pixels so it fits on the screen better):

 ```python
 cc.mask[::5, ::2, ::2]